willmorrison1/daRt/README.md

 #> 3     3     1     1  1.01 Intercepted   BAND0 ITER1 ""      cesbio
 ```

-The below example uses “dplyr” to work with this data.
-Here we look at
-the lowest horizontal layer of each 3D radiative budget array (i.e. Z =
+The below example uses "dplyr" to work with this data.
+Here we look at the lowest horizontal layer of each 3D radiative budget array (i.e. Z = 1).
-1).

 ``` r
 library(dplyr)